 That's why when snowy weather arrives, it's essential to take proper precautions for yourself and your vehicle.
 Also, adopting a different approach to your driving style will help you avoid tough situations.
 Here are some useful tips for safely driving in snow.

 First things first, your tyres.
 Regularly check the tread for wear and replace them if necessary.
-In most countries, the legal limit for tread depth on tyres is 1.6 mm, but safety experts at Continental advise a minimum of 3 mm for wet weather safety and 4 mm for winter tyres.
+In most countries, the legal limit for tread depth on tyres is 1.6 mm, but our safety experts advise a minimum of 3 mm for wet weather safety and 4 mm for winter tyres.
 Checking that you have the correct tyre pressure will also improve your car’s handling and fuel efficiency.

 You should also give proper consideration to fitting your vehicle with winter tyres or all-season tyres.
 They have a dedicated tread pattern for better traction on snow and ice, and they use a unique rubber compound that stays flexible in cold, wet conditions.
 Tyres certified with a three-peak mountain snowflake symbol on the sidewall are the ones to get.